-Lord Mayor and Councillors adopt the policy objectives (completed) and ensure sufficient resources are applied to manage the assets.

-The Chief Executive Officer has overall responsibility for developing infrastructure asset management systems, policies and procedures and financial models and reporting on the status and effectiveness of asset management within The City.

-The Asset Management Steering Committee is responsible for ensuring that all asset management activities are consistent with the objectives of Sustainable Sydney 2030 Community Strategic Plan, the Integrated Planning and Reporting Framework and the Long Term Financial Plan.

-The Strategic Asset Management Working Group is responsible for ensuring that people, processes and systems are in place and work together to deliver services and meet the corporate infrastructure asset management objectives.
-They will also oversee the development and implementation of asset and risk management plans for all asset classes.

-Divisional Directors and Business Unit Managers are responsible for implementing infrastructure asset management plans, systems, policies and procedures.

-Employees with management or supervisory responsibility are responsible for the management of assets within the area of responsibility as determined under asset management plans.
+- Lord Mayor and Councillors adopt the policy objectives (completed) and ensure sufficient resources are applied to manage the assets. - The Chief Executive Officer has overall responsibility for developing infrastructure asset management systems, policies and procedures and financial models and reporting on the status and effectiveness of asset management within The City. - The Corporate and Strategy Projects Steering Committee is responsible for ensuring that all asset management activities are consistent with the objectives of Sustainable Sydney 2030, the Integrated Planning and Reporting Framework and the Long Term Financial Plan. - The Asset Management Program Control Group is responsible for ensuring that people, processes and systems are in place and work together to deliver services and meet the corporate infrastructure asset management objectives.
+They will also oversee the development and implementation of asset and risk management plans for all asset classes. - Divisional Directors and Business Unit Managers are responsible for implementing infrastructure asset management plans, systems, policies and procedures. - Employees with management or supervisory responsibility are responsible for the management of assets within the area of responsibility as determined under asset management plans.
 In the short-term, employees will be tasked under implementation plans, and will be responsible for the timely completion of those activities contained within those plans.
 In the medium-term, awareness sessions will be conducted to ensure that employees are familiar with asset management and how it is applied within The Council of the City of Sydney.

-Evaluation

-The City will annually conduct, and report on the results of, a review of the implementation of the long-term plans mentioned in this policy.
-These are:

-- Asset Management Plans;

-- Asset Management Strategy;

-- Long Term Financial Plan.
+Consultation

+This update builds on the Asset Management Policy 2006 and 2012, and was developed after review of those policies by the Asset Management Program Control Group, the Executive Asset Management Advisory group of the Corporate and Strategy Projects Steering Committee and review of best practice documentation.

+The above policy objectives were advertised for public comment as part of the Resourcing Strategy 2016 and adopted by Council in June 2016.